Is This a Story? Example One

 In pizza retailing, innovation is a key factor in bringing in customers.
 But beyond introducing new toppings and playing with the base, what potential for innovation is there?
-To solve this challenge [?What If?] helped the team from Pizza Hut stop thinking about products and start thinking about insights and unmet needs.
+To solve this challenge, innovation experts What If helped the team from Pizza Hut stop thinking about products and start thinking about insights and unmet needs.

-Source: Barez-Brown, C: (2006) How to Have Kick-Ass Ideas: Get Curious, Get Adventurous, Get Creative.
+Source: Barez-Brown, C. (2006) How to Have Kick-Ass Ideas: Get Curious, Get Adventurous, Get Creative.
 Harper Element, London.